chipweinberger/flutter_blue_plus/README.md

 - try removing all scan filters
 - for `withServices` to work, your device must actively advertise the serviceUUIDs it supports

 ---

+### Scanned device never goes away

+This is expected.

+You must set the `removeIfGone` scan option if you want the device to go away when no longer available.

+---